-Have you ever wanted to learn how to grow onions?
+How to grow onions in your home backyard garden.
 The process is very simple and perfect for beginner and experienced gardeners.
 They are easy to grow, harvest, cure and store.
 You can pick onions just about any time throughout the growing season but also wait until maturity to cure and save for later.

 One of my favorite things to grow in my backyard garden is onions!
-They are typically one of the first things to be planted and once harvested and cured they will last months in my garage.
-There is just something special about preparing Thanksgiving or Christmas meals with onions I grew in the summertime.
+They are typically one of the first things to be planted and once harvested and cured they will last months in the garage.

 From experience, I can say that onions will grow just about anywhere.
 While it is not recommended or ideal for maximum growth, I have grown successful onions in the worst of conditions.